 1 – Launching a New Product

 Before your product launches, you should create a landing page for potential customers.
 This landing page needs to be informational and should be convincing enough to induce the visitors to subscribe to your mailing list because of what you’re offering on the landing page.
+For instance, you have a WooCommerce store and you want to be able to maximize your customer satisfaction then WooCommerce subscriptions could be the best option.

 2 – Coming Soon Page